diablomike20/Coopland-Adventurepack/README.md

 - `sudo apt install openjdk-8-jre-headless`

 **Downloading the Latest Server Release:**
-- Download the latest release of Omega Adventure Pack from the [Releases](https://github.com/cyberstrawberry101/Omega-Adventure-Pack/releases) page.
+- Download the latest release of Coopland Adventure Pack from the [Releases] page.
 The file you will need is named "**Source Code.zip**".
 - Extract the ZIP archive in the directory that you will be running your server from on your computer.

 ### Installation